Step-by-step guide to conducting a crisis assessment

 René de Jong

-Evaluating a crisis is essential to learning from it.
-What went well?
-And what could be improved?
-But how do you go about it?
-In this blog post, I’ll discuss a step-by-step plan for conducting a crisis evaluation.
+Evaluating a crisis is essential for learning from it.
+What aspects were successful?
+What could be improved?
+However, how should one approach this process?
+In this blog, I will outline a step-by-step plan for conducting a crisis evaluation.

-Start by defining the purpose and scope of the evaluation.
-This will help you determine exactly what you want to evaluate.
+Begin by defining the objective and scope of the evaluation.
+This process delineates what you intend to assess.
 Are you evaluating the entire crisis response?
-Are you focusing solely on the response of your own crisis management team?
-Or are you looking at the performance of a specific crisis team?
-Consider this carefully, as your choice will help determine how much time you will spend on the evaluation.
+Are you focusing solely on the approach taken by your own crisis organization?
+Or will you examine the performance of a specific crisis team?
+Approach this deliberately, as your choice will significantly influence the time allocated to the evaluation.

-Next, consider how you want to collect input for your evaluation.
-This could include logs, communication materials, and feedback from your crisis management team, such as the crisis team, crisis coordinators, and team leaders.
-You can collect feedback from individuals in various ways, including through one-on-one interviews, group discussions, or written surveys.
+Subsequently, determine the methods for collecting input for your evaluation.
+This may include logbooks, communication materials, and feedback from your crisis organization, such as the crisis team, crisis coordinators, and team leaders.
+Feedback from individuals can be gathered through various means, including individual interviews, group discussions, or written surveys.

-Create a timeline or chronological account of the crisis.
-This will help you understand the sequence of events, decisions, and actions that took place.
-Focus on the key moments, such as when the crisis began and when important decisions were made.
+Develop a timeline or chronological description of the crisis.
+This aids in comprehending the sequence of events, decisions, and actions that transpired.
+Emphasize crucial moments, such as the onset of the crisis and the point at which significant decisions were made.

-Analyze the information you’ve gathered to identify areas for improvement.
-You can also verify whether actions were taken in accordance with the crisis management plan or specific procedures.
-Be sure to highlight the things that went well, as these are worth repeating in the future.
+Analyze the collected information to identify areas for improvement.
+You can also verify whether actions adhered to the crisis management plan or specific procedures.
+Crucially, do not overlook acknowledging successful aspects, as these are valuable for replication in future situations.

-Compile the timeline and your findings into a comprehensive evaluation report.
-Clearly outline areas for improvement, strengths, and recommendations.
-Clearly state what has been learned and how these insights can be applied to improve future approaches.
+Integrate the timeline and your findings into a comprehensive evaluation report.
+Clearly articulate the areas for improvement, strengths, and recommendations.
+Explicitly state the lessons learned and how these can be applied to enhance future approaches.

 Implement the proposed improvements based on the evaluation results.
-This could include updating the crisis plan, task sheets, and tailored training sessions and drills.
-Assign responsibilities for the improvement actions and monitor progress.
-Finally, be sure to communicate findings and improvements to all levels of the crisis organization to foster engagement and promote a culture of continuous improvement.
+This may involve adjusting the crisis plan, updating task cards, and revising training and exercises.
+Assign responsibilities for these improvement actions and monitor their progress.
+Finally, communicate findings and improvements to all levels of the crisis organization to foster engagement and cultivate a culture of continuous improvement.

 Read more.